torchbox/eslint-config-torchbox/README.md

 This configuration strikes a balance between ease of use for users, and ease of maintenance.

 - We use the same React-aware configuration everywhere, even non-React projects.
-- We use a separate TypeScript configuration file only due to its experimental nature.
 - There is a single package with a single set of dependencies.

 The base configuration is kept very simple, extending from the Airbnb configuration, with Prettier compatibility and more permissive rules.

+### TypeScript support

+We use a separate TypeScript configuration file only due to its experimental nature.
 The TypeScript configuration does not rely on type checking, so it can also be used for JavaScript projects.

-This will eventually allow us to have a single configuration file for all projects, once the TypeScript support is no longer deemed experimental.
+In the future, we may decide to use TypeScript for the default configuration, and have a separate configuration file for vanilla JS projects.
+Or document how to use the TypeScript configuration on vanilla projects (resetting the `parser` should be the only necessary change).

+### Dependencies as peerDependencies

+Most of the configuration’s dependencies are specified as `peerDependencies`.
+This is necessary due to how ESLint configurations resolve their dependencies – see [Support having plugins as dependencies in shareable config #3458](https://github.com/eslint/eslint/issues/3458).
+This will be changed in a future version of ESLint.

 ## What’s included